H.R.2874 - 21st Century Flood Reform Act115th Congress (2017-2018) |

 (Sec.
 504) This bill revises NFIP classifications of properties incurring multiple flood losses and coverage for properties that have incurred multiple flood losses.

-For multiple loss properties, FEMA must raise premiums by at least 15% annually if the premiums do not reflect full risk.
+For properties with three or more claims, FEMA must raise premiums by at least 15% annually if the premiums do not reflect full risk.

 Certain multiple loss properties are subject to minimum deductibles.